JustinGausin/JustinGausin.github.io/_posts/2023-09-02-Chromatic-Analysis-For-Scene-Detection.md

 In this section, we extracted and transformed data from 11 small video scenes (mp4) into RGB values for training purposes.
 We generated framelines for visualization, as depicted in Figure (3) above.
 Our classification approach utilized k-Nearest Neighbors in Python, where each of the 11 scenes received a unique text label (e.g., beach, mountain).

 ![image](/assets/images/chromaAnalysis/Picture4.png){: .align-center}
-*Framelines for Cleopatra (1999) Episode 1 with 40 seconds capture rate (each line is 40 seconds).
+*Figure 4: Framelines for Cleopatra (1999) Episode 1 with 40 seconds capture rate (each line is 40 seconds).
 Specific scenes and their framelines across the film are shown.*

 Additionally, we created test data based on the training data, incorporating normally distributed noise.
 The model exhibited a commendable 90% accuracy in correctly identifying scene labels.
 To enhance accuracy further, we intend to incorporate two additional features: hue and saturation.
 These attributes, derived from the RGB values, will introduce distinctiveness to the scenes